-Now we can prove \ref{t:decomposition}. \begin{proof}[Proof of Theorem \ref{t:decomposition}] We assume $p=0$.
-Since $0 \in M$, by the monotonicity formula, there is a radius $r>0$ such that $\bB_{r}$ is in the hypothesis of the above lemma \ref{l:convergencetangentcone}.
+Now we can prove Theorem \ref{t:decomposition}. \begin{proof}[Proof of Theorem \ref{t:decomposition}] We assume $p=0$.
+Since $C_p$ is the tangent cone, there is a radius $r>0$ such that $\bB_{r}$ is in the hypothesis of the above Lemma \ref{l:convergencetangentcone}.
 This is

-We assume moreover possibly shrinking the radius that $M$ is parameterized by bi-lipschitz map whose bi-lipschitz constant is close to $1$.
+Moreover, possibly shrinking the radius, we assume that $M$ is parameterized by bi-lipschitz map whose bi-lipschitz constant is close to $1$.
 That is, since $L=T_p(M)$, there exists $\psi: L \cap \bB_r \rightarrow \RR^{m+n}$ such that

-We need to construct a cubical decompostion.
+We need to construct a cubical decomposition.
 We use a variation of the notation introduced for the Lipschitz approximation at the beginning of Section 6.